Teetee-lab/Landmark-Tagging-For-Social-Media/README.md

 ## Outcome

-Built a Convolutional Neural Network Model from scratch and a Pretrained model (RESNET) to train the dataset.
+Built a Convolutional Neural Network Model from scratch and a pretrained model (RESNET) to train the dataset.

 ## How to use the app